tarwn/lessthandot-hugo/blogs/content/posts/2009-04-17-sql-friday-the-best-sql-server-links-of-19.md

 **[does size really matter &#8211; or is it what you do with it?][2]**

-Paul Randal has a survey on his website: &#8220;I&#8217;m interested in the physical layout of your databases.
-I&#8217;ve got four surveys, for a variety of database sizes.
-Please vote multiple times in each survey, as you see fit&#8221;
+Paul Randal has a survey on his website: “I'm interested in the physical layout of your databases.
+I've got four surveys, for a variety of database sizes.
+Please vote multiple times in each survey, as you see fit”

 **[How Dirty are your Reads?][3]**

-Andrew Kelly asks: &#8220;are dirty reads overused or even abused” by the average shop these days?&#8221;
+Andrew Kelly asks: “are dirty reads overused or even abused” by the average shop these days?”

 **[Requirements vs Architecture][4]**

-Louis Davidson has a nice post, he asks: &#8220;Can you turn off the “Get ‘er done” part of your mind when you are doing requirements, or do you find that you really really want to start building software well before you really understand the entire problem?&#8221;
+Louis Davidson has a nice post, he asks: “Can you turn off the “Get ‘er done” part of your mind when you are doing requirements, or do you find that you really really want to start building software well before you really understand the entire problem?”

 **[SQL Server 2008 SP1 Cumulative Update 1 is available!][5]**